Pringles505/Echo-Chat/README.md

    $r = SHA(Prefix + message) % L$

     We will pass `xpubPK` as the message to compute the nonce, this will effectively `sign` the PreKey.
+We perform $% L$ to keep the nonce within the valid scalar range.

 3. **Compute Nonce Point**:

    $R = B ⋅ r$

-   The Nonce point is computed by performing a `Scalar Multiplcation` between the `nonce` and the `Basepoint`
+   The Nonce point is computed by performing a `Scalar Multiplcation` between the `nonce` and the `Basepoint`.
+This is then `encoded` into 32 bytes, to only store the $Y$ and a sign bit for $X$ coordinate of the Nonce point.

 4. **Recompute Public Key in Edwards Form**:

-   Similarly as in the initial key conversion, the `xprivIK` is ran through SHA-512 and the first 32 bytes are
+   Similarly as in the initial key conversion, the `xprivIK` is ran through SHA-512 and the first 32 bytes are `clamped`.
+Then a `Scalar Multiplication` is with the `Basepoint` to compute the publicIK in Edwards form.
+This is then
+   `encoded`.

+5. **Compute Challenge Hash**

+   $k = SHA(R + A + message) % L$

+   The challenge hash is computed with PreKey as the message as was done in the calcuation for the deterministic Nonce, and $mod L$ is performed to keep the scalar within valid range.

+6. **Compute Signature Scalar**

-6. **Signing Prekeys**:
+7. **Signing Prekeys**:
    - Bob signs his `SPK_B` using his identity key:
      ```python
      signature = XEdDSA_sign(IK_B_private, SPK_B_public)